OfficeDev/office-js-docs-pr/docs/overview/explore-with-script-lab.md

 title: Explore Office JavaScript API using Script Lab
-description: Learn about Script Lab and how you can use it to explore the Office JS API and prototype functionality. ms.topic: article ms.date: 04/03/2019
+description: Learn about Script Lab and how you can use it to explore the Office JS API and prototype functionality. ms.topic: article ms.date: 04/19/2019
 localization_priority: Normal
 ---

 # Explore Office JavaScript API using Script Lab

-As you begin or continue to develop your Office add-in, there are several ways to explore the Office JavaScript API (for example, quick starts and tutorials) but the [Script Lab add-in](https://aka.ms/getscriptlab), which is available free from the Office store, enables you to do so in a sort of sand-boxed environment.
-Script Lab is also a great way to prototype and verify functionality you want to include in your add-in.
+The [Script Lab add-in](https://store.office.com/app.aspx?assetid=WA104380862), which is available free from the Office store, enables you to explore the Office JavaScript API right there in Office.
+Script Lab is a great tool to add to your development toolkit as you prototype and verify functionality you want in your add-in.

 ## What is Script Lab?

-Script Lab is a tool for anyone who wants to learn about developing Office Add-ins for Excel, Word, PowerPoint, and Project using Office JS API.
-It provides IntelliSense so you can see what's available.
-You can use existing samples in an Office host application to quickly try out something or use a sample as the base for your own.
-Another cool thing is that, through Script Lab, you might be able to try beta or preview functionality like [custom functions](/office/dev/add-ins/excel/custom-functions-overview).
+Script Lab is a tool for anyone who wants to learn about developing Office Add-ins using Office Javascript API in Excel, Word, PowerPoint, and Project.
+It provides IntelliSense so you can see what's available and is built on the Monaco framework, the same framework as Visual Studio Code.
+Through Script Lab you can access a library of samples to quickly try out features or use a sample as the base for your own.
+You are also welcome to expand the sample library by adding snippets to the [office-js-snippets repo](https://github.com/OfficeDev/office-js-snippets#office-js-snippets).
+Another cool thing is you can try beta or preview functionality like [custom functions](/office/dev/add-ins/excel/custom-functions-overview).

 > [!TIP]
 > In order to participate in beta or preview, you may have to sign up for the [Office Insider program](https://products.office.com/office-insider).